Otakar Slavík: Life

 Slavík's second exhibition of paintings at the Václav Špála Gallery (1970), together with sculptures by Karel Nepraš, led to a rapprochement with artists around the Křižovnická School.
 Eugen Brikcius, Ivan and Věra Jirous, Dana Němcová and the philosopher Ivan Dubský became his new and lifelong friends.

 Soon after the Warsaw Pact invasion of Czechoslovakia and the new consolidation of the communist regime, Otakar Slavík lost the opportunity to exhibit and returned to manual labour.
 In 1971, he took a job as a wagon driver for the newly established normalization Union of Czech Artists.
 The choice of this job not only corresponded to Slavík's strength of character and independence, it was also, in its absurdity, in line with the poetics of the Křižovnická School.

 The shameful situation of the 1970s led him to be one of the first to sign Charter 77.
 The following year he suffered a severe myocardial infarction, which meant that it was impossible to continue to earn a living from manual labour.
 After signing Charter 77, he was expelled from the Artists' Fund and automatically lost his right to social security, the right to a studio and the option to buy paints from the Fund's shop, which was the only one in Prague that sold professional art supplies.

 In 1980 he emigrated with his wife to Austria, where he was granted political asylum.
 Otakar Slavík became a member of the art association Vienna Künstlerhaus.
 Thanks to his wife's employment, for the first time in his life he had no financial worries and could devote himself to painting and his new-found great hobby, visiting galleries and museums.
 He made annual trips abroad to see art (London, Venice, Florence, Paris, Zurich, Madrid, Toledo).
 In 1985 he obtained Austrian citizenship.
-In addition to Vienna, he has exhibited in Switzerland, Germany, United States and France.
-In 1988 he participated in the Expressiv exhibition in Vienna, Washington and New York, organized by Meda Mládková.
+In addition to Vienna, he has exhibited in Switzerland, Germany, the United States and France.
+In 1988, he participated in the Expressiv exhibition in Vienna, Washington and New York, organized by Meda Mládková.

 In 1989 he suffered another heart attack and had to undergo a very complicated heart operation.
 He returned to the Czech Republic with a large retrospective exhibition organized by the National and Central Bohemia Galleries in the premises of the Municipal Library in 1991.
 This was followed by exhibitions at Mánes Gallery, Bayer & Bayer Gallery, Prague Castle Ballroom, Via Art Gallery, Nová síň in Prague and in Kutná Hora.
 In 1992 he became a member of the Umělecká beseda.
 Slavík painted in Vienna and during his stays in Prague.
 His work was suddenly interrupted by his unexpected death in November 2010.